Escherbach/Seq-Roadmap/README.md

 <h2 id="single-molecule-optical-platforms">Single-molecule optical
 platforms</h2>
 <p>Single-molecule optical technologies were brought to the market by
-Helicos <span class="citation" data-cites="thompson2010helicos"></span>
+Helicos <span class="citation"
+data-cites="thompson2010helicos">(Thompson and Steinmann 2010)</span>
 (now defunct) and <span data-acronym-label="PacBio" data-acronym-form="singular+short">PacBio</span> <span class="citation"
+data-cites="rhoads_pacbio_2015">(Rhoads and Au 2015)</span>.
+Considering
-data-cites="rhoads_pacbio_2015"></span>.
-Considering this class of technologies as a candidate platform may be surprising, as they have generally been embodied as costly, "fridge-sized" instruments with long library preparation (&gt;3 hours).
+this class of technologies as a candidate platform may be surprising, as they have generally been embodied as costly, "fridge-sized" instruments with long library preparation (&gt;3 hours).
 However, this is driven not by the fundamental needs of the platform, but rather by the market demand for high single-base accuracy and long reads.
-If these requirements are relaxed, <span data-acronym-label="SMO" data-acronym-form="singular+short">SMO</span> approaches can achieve very simple sample preparation <span class="citation" data-cites="seqll2017brochure"></span> and a low cost of consumables
+If these requirements are relaxed, <span data-acronym-label="SMO" data-acronym-form="singular+short">SMO</span> approaches can achieve very simple sample preparation <span class="citation" data-cites="seqll2017brochure">(SeqLL 2017)</span> and a low cost of consumables <span class="citation" data-cites="whiteford2022reticulatech">(Nava Whiteford 2022e)</span>.</p>
-<span class="citation"
-data-cites="whiteford2022reticulatech"></span>.</p>
 <p>Commonly employed library preparation techniques take many hours and
 are not a good fit for point-of-care MGS.
-However, the SMRTBells library preparation kit <span class="citation" data-cites="SMRTbells"></span>
-was introduced to drive accuracy to &gt;99.9% and read length to  15 kb, neither of which is required for MGS.
+However, the SMRTBells library preparation kit <span class="citation" data-cites="SMRTbells">(Pacific BioSciences 2023)</span> was introduced to drive accuracy to &gt;99.9% and read length to  15 kb, neither of which is required for MGS.
 Without these requirements, library preparation for optical methods can be as fast as for nanopore sequencing ( 5 minutes) and still achieve accuracies upwards of 80% combined with a compensating read length of hundreds of bases.
-Similarly, approaches derived from the Helicos technology have been demonstrated to work with minimal library preparation with error rates below 5% and read lengths exceeding 25 bp, making them a potential candidate for a MGS device <span class="citation" data-cites="whiteford2022reticulatech"></span>.</p>
+Similarly, approaches derived from the Helicos technology have been demonstrated to work with minimal library preparation with error rates below 5% and read lengths exceeding 25 bp, making them a potential candidate for a MGS device <span class="citation" data-cites="whiteford2022reticulatech">(Nava Whiteford 2022e)</span>.</p>
 <p>In terms of throughput, the sequencing step alone can be achieved in
 a fraction of the time required for nanopore sequencing, as SMO approaches can use many more sensors working in parallel.
 In PacBio sequencing, imaging more than 1 million fragments in parallel is common
-<span class="citation" data-cites="sequelSystems"></span> and, with a
+<span class="citation" data-cites="sequelSystems">(Pacific BioSciences
-speed of 10 nucleotides per second, the run can be finished in less than a minute for the read lengths required for MGS.
-Another key advantage of an optical approach relative to nanopore sequencing is that it is compatible with a less complex chip and presents a clearer path to a consumable cost of $10 or less <span class="citation" data-cites="whiteford2022reticulatech"></span>.</p>
+2018)</span> and, with a speed of 10 nucleotides per second, the run can be finished in less than a minute for the read lengths required for MGS.
+Another key advantage of an optical approach relative to nanopore sequencing is that it is compatible with a less complex chip and presents a clearer path to a consumable cost of $10 or less <span class="citation" data-cites="whiteford2022reticulatech">(Nava Whiteford 2022e)</span>.</p>
 <p>A key challenge to address will be the optimization of device cost,
 currently exceeding $500,000 in the case of PacBio instruments.
 However, achieving a cost lower than $10,000 appears feasible if instrumentation